Is there another way to look at life and death, that isn’t through a lens of fear and trembling?

 How emotionally troubling it is to read that G-d is judging us and decreeing our fate, and how difficult to think that we have so little control over our destinies.
 We are told that we should be filled with fear and trembling as we contemplate G-d’s judgment of us.

+Nonetheless, the piyyut gives us a window into the theology of the payytan’s own era, a time of persecution.
 What might be most comforting in such a time?
-Perhaps to feel sure that one’s life and death (which loomed likely) was imbued with meaning.
-If a person would die by the sword, it was better to attribute this to G-d’s decreeing so, rather than understand in despair that the Jews were being senselessly slaughtered by their persecutors who vastly outnumbered them.
-As harsh as the doctrine of reward and punishment is, it was less frightening, perhaps, to our ancestors than to imagine a world ruled by chance, a world without an organizing principle.
+Perhaps to feel assured that one’s life and death (which loomed likely) were imbued with meaning.
+If a person was to die by the sword, it would be better to attribute that death to G-d’s decree, rather than understand, in despair, that Jews were being senselessly slaughtered by persecutors who vastly outnumbered them.
+As harsh as the doctrine of reward and punishment is, it was perhaps less frightening to our ancestors than conceiving of a world ruled by chance, a world without any organizing principle.

 I can appreciate and be deeply moved by the payytan’s intense expression of fear and trembling in the face of the uncertainty of life, but I feel no obligation to share his theology, his supposition of how G-d works.
+So my advice to the good people who show up for Hard Holy Days, who open the machzor, read texts like U’netana Tokef and freeze up:

 1. Keep breathing.

-I suspect the problem is that the makhzor/siddur is a bound book.
-It seems so authoritative as if its very binding says: “Here are the official thoughts a Jew should have at all times.”
-And while the makhzor/siddur is the Jewish text that people have the most exposure to, generally they don’t know where it came from, how it developed.
+I suspect the problem may be that the machzor/siddur is a bound book.
+It seems so authoritative, as if its very binding says: “Within these covers are found the official thoughts a Jew should have at all times.”
+A prayerbook is certainly worthy of respect, but thinking that we owe it a complete allegiance is over-privileging it.

 1. We’re not in control.